SSWConsulting/SSW.Rules.Content/rules/different-levels-of-testing/rule.md

 The pyramid is supported at the bottom by unit tests as unit testing is the foundation of a solid automation strategy and represents the largest part of the pyramid.
 Unit tests are typically written using the same language as the system itself, so programmers are generally comfortable with writing them (though you shouldn't assume they're **good** at writing them).
 Cohn says:

 > "Automated unit tests are wonderful because they give specific data to a programmer—there is a bug and it’s on line 47.
-Programmers have learned that the bug may really be on line 51 or 42, but it’s much nicer to have an automated unit test narrow it down than it is to have a tester say, “There’s a bug in how you’re retrieving member records from the database,” which might represent 1,000 or more lines of code."
+Programmers have learned that the bug may really be on line 51 or 42, but it’s much nicer to have an automated unit test narrow it down than it is to have a tester say, "There's a bug in how you’re retrieving member records from the database," which might represent 1,000 or more lines of code."
 These smaller (scope) tests put positive pressure on the design of the code, since it is easier for bigger (scope) tests with poor code to pass than smaller (scope) tests with poor code." - Mike Cohn